JS-DevTools/ez-spawn/README.md

 License
 --------------------------
-ez-spawn is 100% free and open-source, under the [MIT license](LICENSE).
+EZ Spawn is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.

 Big Thanks To